2025 Volunteer of the Year Awards

 • Two’s company: Take a friend along.
 You can support each other, and you’ll have someone to discuss it with while you’re getting to know the scene

-• Read the manual: There should be an induction manual, and there certainly ought to be a constitution and some other materials that will help you to get to know the group a little better
+• Read the manual: There should be an induction manual and some other materials that will help you to get to know the group a little better

 • Find a mentor: Ask one of the longer standing members to show you the ropes.
-Get them to write down people’s names, too (you’ll never remember them all on the first day)
+Get them to write down people’s names, too!

 • There are no stupid questions: If you don’t understand something, don’t hesitate to say so